What is a brick and click business/store?

 In the brick and click retail model, the retailer’s online and offline elements work in tandem with each other to support one another.
 Instead of being independent sales channels, they are integrated to benefit from each other’s strengths.

-Brick and click stores cater to the differing needs and preferences of their customers. eCommerce sure is convenient but customers still find themselves feeling the need to shop in-store as well.
-A Think with Google study recently reported that the primary reason for a customer to visit a store after researching and reading product reviews online was to see the product in-person and feel sure that they’re making the right choice.
+Brick and click stores cater to the differing needs and preferences of their consumers. eCommerce sure is convenient but customers still find themselves feeling the need to shop in-store as well.
+A Think with Google study recently reported that the primary reason for a consumer to visit a store after researching and reading product reviews online was to see the product in-person and feel sure that they’re making the right choice.

-Combining online channels with the brick and mortar business model offers businesses the opportunity to offer more shopping options to customers while simultaneously increasing their earnings and potential brand reach.
+The e-commerce industry is ever expanding, so combining online channels with the brick and mortar business model offers businesses the opportunity to offer more shopping options to customers while simultaneously increasing their earnings and potential brand reach.

 How does the bricks and clicks model work?